 Once you paste a link into a table (as we see above), you can then automatically add columns using the data from the link.
 You'll also see pack-specific column formats to choose from when adding a new column to your table:

 Custom Pack Buttons

-Under the + menu, when you select the button option, you'll see pre-packaged buttons based on your installed Packs.
-For example, for my GitHub Pack, I can add a button to merge pull requests.
+Under the / insert menu (accessed by typing / into your document), when you select the button option, you'll see pre-packaged buttons based on your installed Packs.
+For example, for my Intercom Pack, I can add a button to create conversations.
 If you have multiple Packs, you'll see all of them listed in this menu as well:

 You can also include Pack buttons in your tables.
 To begin, choose the button column format:

 Then, you can customize the action the button will take using your installed Packs:

 Like any other part of Coda's formula language, you can type the Pack name to access its special formula building blocks.
 For Figma, I'll see the following: